 Strength training without taxing the grip

 The health benefits of strength training are significant.
-They include: increase in muscle mass, stronger bones, more flexible joints, weight control and increased flexibility and balance.
+They include increased muscle mass, stronger bones, more flexible joints, weight control, and increased flexibility and balance.

 Marc Halpern, nutrition and strength training coach, recommends the following exercises to increase strength and capacity.
 These exercises raise your heart rate while still putting your body under tension but don’t tax your grip.

-Rack carry, switching from right to left halfway (The rack carry simply means keeping a neutral wrist on the kettlebell, squeezing your armpit, and locking your elbow down.)
+- Rack carry, switching from right to left halfway (The rack carry means keeping a neutral wrist on the kettlebell, squeezing your armpit, and locking your elbow down.)

 Grip strength training and hand exercises

-When you think of exercise, grip strength may not be the first thing that comes to mind, but it’s very important, especially for a massage therapist.
-“A weak grip translates to waning endurance, weaker overall strength and a lessened ability to bounce back from injury—especially as you age.”
+When you think of exercise, grip strength may not be the first thing that comes to mind, but it’s essential, especially for a massage therapist.
+“A weak grip translates to waning endurance, weaker overall strength, and a lessened ability to bounce back from injury—especially as you age.”
 Here’s a grip-strength training exercise from exercise.com especially recommended for massage therapists: